Frequently Asked Questions

 For students with special needs, the admission, review, and dismissal (ARD) committee makes the decision for each student based on the disability.
 These may be online tests, testing supports, or other allowable accommodations approved in advance.
 More information can be found on the Accommodation Resources page.

-Language Proficiency Assessment Committees (LPACs) decide what kinds of accommodations make sense for English language learners (ELLs).
-STAAR Spanish may be right for students in bilingual programs who are receiving most of their academic instruction in Spanish, or sometimes for an ELL in an ESL program.
+Language Proficiency Assessment Committees (LPACs) decide what kinds of accommodations make sense for English learners (ELs).
+STAAR Spanish may be right for students in bilingual programs who are receiving most of their academic instruction in Spanish, or sometimes for an EL in an ESL program.
 Decisions about which students meet the participation requirements are made on a case-by-case basis.
-Visit the LPAC Resources page.
+Visit the LPAC Resources page for more information.

 The basic checklist for parents to help their child be ready for STAAR tests includes: